 This course provides a basic study of the structure and function of the human body.
 Topics include a basic study of the body systems as well as an introduction to homeostasis, cells, tissues, nutrition, acid-base balance, and electrolytes.
 Upon completion, students should be able to demonstrate a basic understanding of the fundamental principles of anatomy and physiology and their interrelationships.
+This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.

-BIO 168 Anatomy and Physiology I 3 3 0
+BIO 168 Anatomy and Physiology I 3 3 0 4

 This course provides a comprehensive study of the anatomy and physiology of the human body.
-Topics include body organization, homeostasis, cytology, histology, and the integumentary, skeletal, muscular, nervous, special senses, and endocrine systems.
+Topics include body organization, homeostasis, cytology, histology, and the integumentary, skeletal, muscular, and nervous systems and special senses.
 Upon completion, students should be able to demonstrate an in-depth understanding of principles of anatomy and physiology and their interrelationships.
+This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.

-BIO 169 Anatomy and Physiology II 3 3 0
+BIO 169 Anatomy and Physiology II 3 3 0 4